-ICC based printer profiles (PMM) are default created with 2 variants:
+ICC based printer profiles (PMMs) are created with 2 default variants:

-The PrintFactory Editor and PrintFactory Layout operators will see those options when selecting this PMM.
+The PrintFactory Editor and PrintFactory Layout operators will see those options in the PMM quick selection bar when selecting the PMM:

 To enable more advanced conversions, like purifying primaries, PrintFactory Calibrator allows to create custom variants for ICC based PMMs.
 Those variants will then also become available to the operators.